Home

 Show-and-tell with young readersLENGTH

 40 – 50 minutes, depending upon grade level.
 Time for questions and answers is included.
-I will give up to 4 presentations per day.
-(One session could be split into two 20 minute sessions to accommodate 2 groups of kindergartners.)
+I will give up to 3 presentations per day.

 SCHOOL PROVIDES